AdoraNwodo/AdoraNwodo/README.md

 [![Adora Nwodo](https://adoranwodo.com/new-profile.jpg)](https://www.adoranwodo.com)

-I am a Software Engineering Manager 👩🏽‍💻, Global Speaker 🎤, and Multi-Published Author 📖
+I am a Platform Engineering Manager 👩🏽‍💻, Global Speaker 🎤, and Multi-Published Author 📖

 I am also the founder of [NexaScale](https://nexascale.org/), a social enterprise created to help people start and scale their tech careers 💛